tomzorz/awesome-uwp/README.md

 * [Refit](https://github.com/paulcbetts/refit) - Refit: The automatic type-safe REST library for Xamarin and .NET

 ## Template
 * [Template 10](https://github.com/Windows-XAML/Template10) - Template 10 is a set of Visual Studio project templates.
 They sling-shot developer productivity by getting ~80% of the boilerplate stuff delivered in the template - things like navigation, suspension, and even a Hamburger control.
+* [Windows Template Studio](https://github.com/Microsoft/WindowsTemplateStudio) - Windows Template Studio quickly builds a UWP app, using a wizard-based UI to turn your needs into a foundation of Windows 10 patterns and best practices.

 ## UI Library
 * [Adaptive Trigger Library](https://github.com/Herdo/AdaptiveTriggerLibrary) - Adaptive Trigger Library is another powerful collection of state triggers.
 It brings many interesting triggers such as latitude and longitude triggers, altitute trigger, power supply trigger, orientation trigger and more.